-The vision, mission and values have been amended in the 2022/2027 review reading as a vibrant socio economic growing municipality that creates sustainable communities with equal opportunities for all.
+The vision, mission and values have been amended in the 2022 - 2027 review reading as follows "A vibrant socioeconomic growing municipality that creates sustainable communities with equal opportunities for all".
+This IDP will be implemented in alignment with the District Development Model towards realizing the Mbizana Vision 2030.